KaylanaSunluo/Credit_Card_Manager/README.md

 - As a user, I want to be able to select a credit card account and search for a list of transactions before a given date of that card

+-As a user, I want to be able to save my credit card list to file -As a user, I want to be able to be able to load my credit card list from file